bergerb/bergerb.github.io/_posts/2022/2022-11-12-seamless-ux-with-blazor-part-i.md

 subtitle: Blazor WASM, Hangfire, and SignalR
 description: An example of seamless UX with Blazor
 date: 2022-11-12 12:30:50.000000000 -05:00
-tags: [dotnet, blazor, wasm, hangfire, signalr]
+tags: [dotnet, blazor, wasm, hangfire, signalr, seamless-ux]
 ---

 In my experience, simple user experiences (UX) are quite often not so simple.
 Given a `user upload feature` that allows the user to upload a file and from that action to `validate` the file and `notify` the user of various status changes.
 Okay, maybe, that is not too simple, but to an end-user this task does not `feel` too complex -- or should not be complicated to the end-user.

 How do we make this seamless and what does that mean?
 I think a lot of applications are seamed in their early stages.
 A user clicks on a link → server processes → server returns OK → redirect user to success page.
-Seamless UX simplifies this interact for the user to make their experience simple.
+Seamless UX simplifies this interact for the end-ser to make their experience simple and complete.

 See [SAP Seamless Experience](https://blogs.sap.com/2021/03/24/seamless-user-experience-explained-highlights-from-the-sap-community-call/){:target="_blank"}